abhishekkr/dory/docs/index.md

 ## Dory

-> Share your secret with a fish that have short term memory.
+Share your secret with a fish that have short term memory.

+> * this is a secret sharing service for masses, where you don't need to be authenticated at service to store and share secret
+>
+> * anyone with access to service can upload a secret and share the token with people they wanna share it
+>
+> * if accessed without an explicit retention parameter, the secret gets purged on first fetch
+>
+> * if stored in `cache` mode, it self expires after a TTL if not accessed for that duration
+>
+> * even service admin can't decipher a secret posted by any user

 * [HowTo Use ~ quick try-out with it's docker](./usage)